Imagine the energy of LA. The high rises of New York. The sultry beaches of Miami. And the awe-inspiring landscape of Hawaii.

 And when she passes, each one she passes

-As the palest person on the beach with the most bathing suit material on, I was easily the farthest thing from The Girl From Ipanema.
+As the palest person on the beach with the most clothing on, I was easily the farthest thing from The Girl From Ipanema.
 Still, it was nice to stroll the sand thinking about the charismatic magic of that mysterious woman who became the inspiration behind the beloved tune.

 Beyond the beaches, we spent a day exploring the Centro.